fastenhealth/docs/FUNDRAISING.md

 **A lifetime license to the Fasten Health software.** However, at this point, you'll receive essentially nothing tangible since the app is entirely open source.
 In the future, we plan to monetize Fasten by offering a SAAS version with a subscription fee and desktop versions which you'll be able to purchase in the Windows/Mac App Stores.
 Your lifetime license will apply to both.

 {: .important }
-To make sure you still get *something* for your money, users who purchase the lifetime license will get access to the Fasten Health Desktop App private beta.
+To make sure you still get *something* for your money, users who purchase the lifetime license will get exclusive access to the Fasten Health Desktop App private beta.
 It's a desktop version of the Fasten Health app that is available for Windows, Mac & (eventually) Linux.
 It's a standalone (non-docker) app that will allow you to access your health record offline, and will open Fasten up to a new set of users who may not have their own home server or understand how Docker works.

 # $75,000 is a lot of money!
 What are you going to do with it?